FredHutch/pgMAP_pipeline/README.md

 * increase memory/cores for demux_fastqs rule

+* get package versions from conda environment => add to envt.yamls

 * figure out how to copy stuff in tmux!!!

 * reorganize folders on my fast drive - by screen and then sub-directory